jaumellb/jaumellb/README.md

 - 🌎 Hello world
 - Begginer with Python
 - You can find me on Linkedin
+- Tryng to leaen as much as possible

 <!---
 jaumellb/jaumellb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.